Sell on first close at or above 100% of weighted ref

 Very Exp.> 120%

-The Neutral band is slightly wider on the right side (up to 105% instead of a symmetric 100%) because sectors naturally drift slightly above their own median over long time periods.
-Being 5% above your median is not yet a warning.
+The Neutral band is slightly wider on the right (up to 105%) rather than symmetric around 100%.
+This is because sectors naturally drift a little above their own long-run median over time as the underlying businesses scale — being 5% above your median is not yet a warning.

 Worked example — how the band is calculated